-Returns have become an integral part of the customer experience in e-commerce.
+Managing returns has become an integral part of the customer experience in ecommerce.

 79% of customers want free return shipping, and 96% say they will buy again if the return process is easy.